Qunstores/data_augementation/README.md

   ![Image text](https://github.com/Qunstores/data_augementation/blob/master/original/20170816_50_340_ac7b1cf6d2778c1899640a6dbbd4fd3d.jpg)

-  c. the data format uses a normal distribution, such as image pixel resolution of 250*50, the augementation data with 250 as the mean, 10 for the variance of the length obey the normal distribution.
+  c.
+The data format uses a normal distribution, such as image pixel resolution of 250*50, the augementation data with 250 as the mean, 10 for the variance of the length obey the normal distribution.

-  d. in order to improve the robustness of OCR model, Gaussian noise and salt-and-pepper noise are added in the process of data enhancement.
+  d.
+In order to improve the robustness of OCR model, Gaussian noise and salt-and-pepper noise are added in the process of data enhancement.

   ![Image text](https://github.com/Qunstores/data_augementation/blob/master/result_code_data/0163120161_50_307_5a2b96da4b6f375c4486a165a5f21f56.jpg)